 While in Manuel Antonio, you can enjoy plenty of activities such as exploring the stunning national park, soaking up some sun on the beaches, zip-lining through the treetops, and even taking a waterfall tour.

-Of course, you’ll find several restaurants and bars, as well as stunning hotels, so you’ll have lots of choice on where to stay in Manuel Antonio.
+Of course, you’ll find several restaurants and bars, as well as stunning hotels, so you’ll have lots of choices on where to stay in Manuel Antonio.

 HOW TO GET FROM SANTA TERESA TO MANUEL ANTONIO

 The route from Santa Teresa to Manuel Antonio is a little longer than the previous locations above with a journey time of approximately 5.5 hours.